hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

   - `baseUrl` - The host URL to the mirror node.
 For example, https://testnet.mirrornode.hedera.com/api/v1
   - `delay` - The time to wait in between failed REST API calls.
   - `maxAttempts` - The maximum number of attempts when calling a REST API endpoint and receiving a 404.
+  - `maxBackoff` - The maximum backoff duration the mirror grpc subscriber will wait between attempts.
+  - `minBackoff` - The minimum backoff duration the mirror grpc subscriber will wait between attempts.
 - `retrieveAddressBook` - Whether to download the address book from the network and use those nodes over the default nodes.
 Populating `hedera.mirror.test.acceptance.nodes` will take priority over this.
-- `subscribeRetries` - The number of times client should retryable on supported failures.
+- `sdkProperties`
-- `subscribeRetryOffPeriod` - The number of milliseconds client should wait before retrying a retryable failure.
+  - `maxAttempts` - The maximum number of times the sdk should try to submit a transaction to the network.

 (Recommended) Options can be set by creating your own configuration file with the above properties.
 This allows for multiple files per env.
 The following command will help to point out which file to use: